open-mmlab/mmhuman3d/docs/cameras.md

     Input K could be None, or `array`/`tensor` of shape (batch_size, 3, 3) or (batch_size, 4, 4).
     Input R could be None, or `array`/`tensor` of shape (batch_size, 3, 3).
     Input T could be None, or `array`/`tensor` of shape (batch_size, 3).
     If the original `K` is `None`, it will remain `None`.
 If the original `R` is `None`, it will be set as identity matrix.
-If the original `T` is `None`, it will be set as zeros.
+If the original `T` is `None`, it will be set as zeros matrix.
-    If you do not know about `NDC` defined camera and `screen` defined camera, please refer to [pytorch3d](https://github.com/facebookresearch/pytorch3d/blob/main/docs/notes/cameras.md).
+    If you do not know about `NDC` defined camera and `screen` defined camera, please refer to [Pytorch3D](https://github.com/facebookresearch/pytorch3d/blob/main/docs/notes/cameras.md).

 - **Define your new camera convention:**

     If want to use a new convention, define your convention in [CAMERA_CONVENTION_FACTORY](https://github.com/open-mmlab/mmhuman3d/tree/main/mmhuman3d/core/conventions/cameras/__init__.py) by the order of right to, up to, and off screen.
 E.g., the first one is pyrender and its convention should be '+x+y+z'. '+' could be ignored.
 The second one is opencv and its convention should be '+x-y-z'.
-The third one is pytorch3d and its convention should be '-xyz'.
+The third one is Pytorch3D and its convention should be '-xyz'.
     ```
-    opengl(pyrender)       opencv             pytorch3d
+    OpenGL(PyRender)       OpenCV             Pytorch3D
         y                   z                     y
         |                  /                      |
         |                 /                       |